CSBSJU/CSCI-130/files/labs/Lab06/Lab.md

    ```

 * * *
+Then make a prediction based on the minimum distance value that was computed.
 B level -- Added `sampleNumber` array, sort parallel arrays, and make prediction
 using the minimum distance sample.
 Then output a table with the *k* minimum
 distance samples.